nusofthq/avchat-documentation/wordpress-community-pro.md

   The plugin will handle the following:

-  * user name integration
+  * User name integration
-  * profile url integration
+  * Profile url integration
-  * profile image integration
+  * Profile image integration
-  * placement of video chat within the web site (user and admin interface) enable/disable/limit more than 47 features for each user role
+  * Placement of video chat within the web site (user and admin interface) enable/disable/limit more than 47 features for each user role
   * MultiSite support
   * BuddyPress support: BuddyPress avatars will be used and BuddyPress users profiles can be accessed directly from AVChat

-  All the documentation regarding the Community PRO plugin is on this page so if you're looking for something specific just hit Ctrl+F on your keyboard.
-The main AVChat documentation is here.
+  All the documentation regarding the Community PRO plugin is on this page so if you're looking for something specific use the menu on the right or search within this page by pressint <kbd>Ctrl+F</kbd> on your keyboard.
+The main AVChat documentation is [here](/standalone).
 </section>

 <section class="bs-docs-section" markdown="1">